 Associated Concerns: Individuals that struggle with emotional over-control often have concerns with anxiety, mood disturbance, anger, perfectionism or shame.
 They may develop maladaptive ways to either take back control (e.g., restricted eating) or cope with perceived lack of control (e.g., substance abuse concerns).

 Treatments offered: An initial assessment is important to determine the best treatment for symptoms of over-control.
-Depending on the concerns, a variety of treatments such as those intended for self-compassion, Acceptance and Commitment Therapy (ACT), emotional resilience, eating disorders, substance abuse, or autism-spectrum disorder treatments may be appropriate.
+Depending on the concerns, a variety of treatments such as those intended for self-compassion, emotional resilience, eating disorders, substance abuse, or autism-spectrum disorder treatments may be appropriate.
+Treatments may involve Cognitive Behavioral Therapy (CBT), the Unified Protocol (UP) , or Dialectical Behavior Therapy (DBT) may be used.